mde/timezone-js/README.md

 	> major_cities.json

 	rhino preparse.js olson_files > all_cities.json
+Or:

+	node node-preparse.js olson_files \
+	"Asia/Tokyo, America/New_York, Europe/London" \
+	> major_cities.json

+	node node-preparse.js olson_files > all_cities.json

 Once you have your file of JSON data, set your loading scheme to `timezoneJS.timezone.loadingSchemes.MANUAL_LOAD`, and load the JSON data with `loadZoneJSONData`, like this:

 	var _tz = timezoneJS.timezone;
 	_tz.loadingScheme = _tz.loadingSchemes.MANUAL_LOAD;
 	_tz.loadZoneJSONData('/major_cities.json', true);

-Since the limited set of data will be much smaller than any of the zoneinfo files, and the JSON data is deserialized with `eval`, this method is significantly faster than the default setup.
+Since the limited set of data will be much smaller than any of the zoneinfo files, and the JSON data is deserialized with `eval` or `JSON.parse`, this method is significantly faster than the default setup.
 However, it only works if you know beforehand exactly what timezones you want to use.

 ## Compressing